JHRobotics/patcher9x/README.md

 make RELEASE=1 PROFILE=djgpp
 make strip
 ```

+MinGW compiled programs are linked with `msvcrt.dll` by default.
+To eliminate this depency (`msvcrt.dll` is missing all Windows 9x versions where isn't IE 4 or better), this project can use my [NOCRT](https://github.com/JHRobotics/nocrt) library.
+Use `make PROFILE=nocrt` or `make PROFILE=nocrt64` to compile program for Windows with depency only to `kernel32.dll`.

 **Executable file name for most real operation systems is called `patcher9x`.
 For DOS, it is called `patch9x.exe`  because file names are limited to 8+3 characters.**